How To Plan the Perfect Rottnest Island day trip

 Rottnest Island Day Tours

-There are dozens of tours to Rottnest Island and it can be really hard to decide which one to pick.
-Start by considering if you want a fully escorted experience or prefer an independent package giving you freedom to explore the island at your leisure.
+There are dozens of tours to Rottnest Island, and it’s tough to decide which one to pick.
+Start by considering if you want a fully escorted experience or prefer an independent package giving you the freedom to explore the island at your leisure.

 Three of the best inclusive tours are:

-- Rottnest Island: Wild Seafood Tour from Perth or Fremantle – If your idea of paradise includes the freshest seafood served with unlimited drinks this tour is worth a look.
+- From Rottnest Island – Rottnest Island: Lux Seafood Cruise – If your idea of paradise includes a seven course degustation of the freshest seafood served with unlimited drinks this tour is a must – view the menu here

 - Perth or Fremantle: Rottnest Island Ferry and Bus Tour – If you prefer the HOHO to cycle around the island.